encse/secchallenge2023/misc/remembrai/solution/README.md

 simply stoped working.

 But I really like this elegant solution.
-The whole idea was fresh and reflects to the recent advances in LLM technology.
+The whole idea was fresh and reflects to the recent advances in LLM technology well.